How Do I Vote An Absentee Ballot From A Hospital?

 To be eligible under this provision, you or your minor child must be confined in a hospital because of an accident or unforeseeable medical emergency.
 Your application must specify where, why, and when you or your minor child came to be hospitalized.
 If you or your minor child is hospitalized in the same county where you are registered to vote, two representatives of the board of elections can deliver the ballot to you, wait while you mark the ballot, and return your voted ballot to the board office.

-Additionally, you may include in your absentee ballot application a request that your county board of elections give your unmarked ballot to a designated relative – your spouse, father, mother, father-in-law, mother-in-law, grandfather, grandmother, brother, sister, son, daughter, adopted parent, adopted child, stepparent, stepchild, uncle, aunt, nephew or niece – who shall deliver the ballot to you in the hospital and return your voted ballot to the board office.
+Include in your absentee ballot application a request that your county board of elections give your unmarked ballot to a designated relative – your spouse, father, mother, father-in-law, mother-in-law, grandfather, grandmother, brother, sister, son, daughter, adopted parent, adopted child, stepparent, stepchild, uncle, aunt, nephew or niece – who will deliver the ballot to you in the hospital and return your voted ballot to the board office.

 Fillable PDF for download:

 11-B Application for Absent Voter’s Ballot by Voter Hospitalized or Whose Minor Child is Hospitalized because of an Accident or Unforeseeable Medical Emergency